Taanka: History

 Taankas were usually constructed near religious centers and in villages for community usage due to the belief in the sanctity of water.
 This preservation technique is an ancient practice dating back to at least 1607 A.D. near Jodhpur.

 However, people now generally prefer to construct taankas locally in each hamlet and are owned and maintained by individual families.
 This shift is mainly due to dominant groups monopolizing or taking disproportionate shares of communal water, marginalizing the needs of poor and lower caste.
 Generally, community structures now fail through underinvestment leading to poor workmanship and aftercare.

 The technique was largely abandoned in the later 20th century as pipes lines or hand pumps were laid to transport water from Perennial Rajasthan Canal to their houses, though some houses still maintain the taankas since they do not like the taste of tap water.
 When the region was faced with drought-like situations, inadequate supplies of piped water on the account of growing population, and depleted or contaminated ground water, this traditional method was revived, along with other traditional rainwater harvesting structures like, Naadi, a village pond and Beri, a small rainwater-collecting wells, especially for supplying drinking water.

 Though originally found in the desert towns, the system has since gained immense popularity in rural areas.
 In Phalodi, Barmer and Balotra region, rural taankas were found that were 6.1 meters (20 ft) deep, 4.27 meters (14 ft) long and 2.44 meters (8 ft) wide.
 This technique of harvesting rainwater was perfected to a fine art in the arid regions of western Rajasthan.
 Such water harvesting structures have also been reported being built in other arid developing countries such as Botswana, Ghana, Kenya, Yemen, Sri Lanka, Thailand, and Indonesia.

 Bikaner was founded by Rao Bika in 1488 AD.
-The choice of Bikaner as an urban center seems to have been strongly influence by the availability of tracts of mudiya kanker, also known as murrum (मूरड़), a particular set of gravel and dirt which compacts easily when mike with water and possesses excellent run off characteristics.
+The choice of Bikaner as an urban center seems to have been strongly influenced by the availability of tracts of mudiya kanker, also known as murrum (मूरड़), a particular set of gravel and dirt which compacts easily when mixed with water and possesses excellent run off characteristics.
 This facilitated rainwater harvesting through an elaborate network of taankas.